-Ministry of Training, Colleges and Universities (MTCU) Student Unpaid Work Placements
+Ministry of Advanced Education and Skills Development (MAESD) Student Unpaid Work Placements

 - Placements with employers under the Workplace Safety and Insurance Act are covered by the Workplace Safety and Insurance Board (WSIB)

-- For employers not covered by the Workplace Safety and Insurance Act, private insurance coverage is provided by MTCU
+- For employers not covered by the Workplace Safety and Insurance Act, private insurance coverage is provided by MAESD

-The MTCU guidelines apply to students considered "learners" by the WSIB, who are placed by University of Waterloo (UW) faculties/departments with employers to obtain work skills and experience on unpaid training placements when:
+The MAESD guidelines apply to students considered "learners" by the WSIB, who are placed by University of Waterloo faculties/departments with employers to obtain work skills and experience on unpaid training placements when:

 - The placement is authorized by a UWaterloo faculty or department

 - The student participates, however minimally, in the activities of the placement employer's industry

 - The placement includes a formal assessment component